 - Join the Shark Trust and receive Shark Focus magazine as part of your membership

-- Shop at the Shark Shop (all the proceeds go to the Shark Trust)
+- Shop at the Shark Shop (all the proceeds go to the Shark Trust which conducts whale shark research)

 - Always follow the Code of Conduct when diving with whale sharks